plataformapreventiva/dbrsocial/README.md

 ## Token
-As this is a private repo, in order to install it via devtools you have to set an access token [here](https://github.com/settings/tokens/new).
+As this is a private repo, in order to install it via devtools you have to ask your administrator  for the token and add it to the environmental variables as "GITHUB_PATH".
-Then add this token to the environmental variables as "GITHUB_PATH".
+To set an access token [follow this](https://github.com/settings/tokens/new).

 ## Installation
 devtools::install_github("plataformapreventiva/dbconnection", auth_token=Sys.getenv("GITHUB_PATH"), build_vignettes=TRUE)